bendkaye/bendkaye.github.io/_posts/ELF/2021-04-9-Guild-Hall-Adventure-1.md

     JNZ        LAB_00100922

- Everyting was pretty simple for me, but this is where I got confused:
+ Everything was pretty simple for me, but this is where I got confused:

     MOV        RDX,RAX
     MOV        RAX,qword ptr [RBP + local_b8]